-Most bosses have toiled really hard to achieve success and reach the position they presently hold.
-Their years of experience in the office have helped them witness bad and good times with the organisation.
+Most bosses have toiled hard to achieve success and reach the position they presently hold.
+Their years of experience in the office have helped them witness bad and good times with the organization.
 It is thus a great idea to speak about it.

-It is not unusual to discuss the foundations of the firm you signed a contract with and taking interest in your company can only show your boss how dedicated and keen you are about the brand.
+Moreover, it is not unusual to discuss the foundations of the firm you signed a contract with and taking interest in your company can only show your boss how dedicated and keen you are about the brand.
 It will impress him and also help him speak out his own experience with the firm.
-These experience may be motivational and truly helpful in future.
+These experiences may be motivational and truly helpful in the future.

 Your boss may share his views and if you are lucky, you may just get a few restaurants to add to your list.

 Not all bosses are foodies.
 Another great option would be to discuss hobbies.
 Be it fast cars, or that expensive leather jacket you bought, or that painting you have been working on, discussing hobbies with your boss can lead to the establishment of an informal rapport.

 11 Surprising Things Your Boss Wishes You’d Talk About:

 When you are going out for dining with your boss, it will not be a formal meeting.
 Instead, it will be a casual meet where you will be discussing many things which can include your matters too.

 Though as an employee you might be hesitant to speak in front of your boss, there are a few things which your boss would like you to talk about.
 Employers like the employees who can communicate well, be it any feedback or suggestion or any new innovative idea.

 Here are a few things which your boss would love to hear from you

 - Things You Find Boring